kevonc/kevoncheung.com/content/articles/20210114-the-mom-test.md

 The key here is to talk to the customers.
 Surprisingly, a lot of founders never talk to any potential customers before building out their ideas.

-And this is why The Mom Test is such an important book to address the proper way to do customer interviews.
+And this is why <a href="https://amzn.to/2JZ9AUT">the Mom Test</a> is such an important book to address the proper way to do customer interviews.

 A go-to book for user and customer interviews.